sholladay/scube/README.md

 Delete all keys within the `option.prefix` directory.

+## Related

+ - [delivr](https://github.com/sholladay/delivr) - Build your code and ship it to S3.
+ - [build-files](https://github.com/sholladay/build-files) - Read the files from your build.
+ - [build-keys](https://github.com/sholladay/build-keys) - Get the paths of files from your build.

 ## Contributing

 See our [contributing guidelines](https://github.com/sholladay/scube/blob/master/CONTRIBUTING.md "The guidelines for participating in this project.") for more details.